Part of the Security audit

 What is HSTS and do I need it?

 HSTS tells browsers to always use HTTPS.
-Without it, the first visit may go over HTTP before redirecting.
-Adding HSTS closes that gap and improves security.
+Without it, the first visit may use plain HTTP before the redirect kicks in.
+HSTS closes that gap.
+It is a single header to add and protects every visitor after their first secure visit.

 Can I check SSL without signing up?

 Yes.
-The free audit includes SSL and security checks as part of a full seven-category scan.
-No signup required.
+The free audit includes SSL and security checks in a full seven-category scan.
+No signup needed.

 Check your SSL certificate now